 thanks, now tshark works fine, but there is a problem about check file is empty or not?

-The thing is that for a pcap or pcapng file, "empty" means "contains no frames", not "has zero size", so Google of "file size bash" returns links to several Q&A sites with sophisticated answers; I would myself use
+The thing is that for a pcap or pcapng file, “empty” means “contains no frames”, not “has zero size”, so

 in my case empty pcapng file is 380, is there any differences by case?

-I haven't analysed it deeply, but it depends on what tshark writes to the file at start.
+I haven’t analysed it deeply, but it depends on what tshark writes to the file at start.
 If the interface description(s) are written, the resulting size depends on the interface name(s) which are strings whose size depends on the environment.
 Just for the fun of it, can you post your empty pcapng file?
-It seems that tshark has no option allowing to easily evaluate emptiness of a file, nor the manual says anything about a return code.
-So to make the script portable, you may have to use a never matching display filter like

 OK, so the size of an "empty" pcapng really depends on a lot of factors, not just on the environment where tshark runs.